syncfusion-content/maui-docs/MAUI/DataGrid/column-drag-and-drop.md

 ### Cancel dropping between frozen and non-frozen columns

-Dropping between frozen and non-frozen columns can be canceled using the `DataGridDragAction` and `From` arguments of the `QueryColumnDragging` event handler by checking whether the `e.From` value is a frozen column index.
+The dropping between frozen and non-frozen columns can be canceled using the `DataGridDragAction` and `From` arguments of the `QueryColumnDragging` event by checking whether the `DataGridQueryColumnDraggingEventArgs.From` value is a frozen column index.

 {% highlight c# %}
 dataGrid.FrozenColumnCount = 2;